 Personal Care Worker Salary

-The average rate for a Personal Care Worker is $10.15 per hour.
-For the first five to ten years in this position, pay increases modestly, but any additional experience does not have a big effect on pay.
+The average rate for a Personal Care Worker is $10.38 per hour.
+Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.
 People in this job generally don't have more than 20 years' experience.

 Job Description for Personal Care Worker

 Personal care workers provide services to clients that follow these clients' care plans.
 They are responsible for reporting changes in clients’ mental, physical, and cognitive conditions.
 Additionally, they provide everyday assistance in areas such as meal preparation, housekeeping, grocery shopping, medication schedules, and going with their clients to their doctor’s appointments.
 Clients may also need help with personal care tasks such as dressing, bathing, grooming, and completing other related care.Read More...